DafetiteOgaga/custom_commands/README.md

    * pushfile command - similar to "push" command but it updates the remote with individual file commit messages for good practice (Note: you can set and remove "Update README.md" as your default commit message for all README.md files)
    * createRepo command - creates a github repository right from the command line
    * deleteRepo command - deletes a github repository right from the command line
-   * cloneRepo command - clone a repository with less commands
+   * cloneRepo command - displays the list of repositories and clone them from any account right from the command line.
+Collaboration has never been more interesting!
+   * viewRepos command - displays the list of repositories from any account right from the command line.
+Bringing the information to you on the go!
    * betty linter command
    * pycode command - a pycodestyle (PEP 8) linter
    * curfol command - opens current working directory using file explorer